Workflow Automation with QGIS: Case Studies and Tips

 11-19, 14:00–14:25 (Pacific/Auckland), WG308 TE IRINGA

-This talk will do a deep-dive into QGIS Processing Toolbox for building fast, automated and reproducible workflows.
-We will cover real-world use cases and share tips and tricks to help you leverage the no-code framework provided by QGIS.
+This talk will do a deep-dive into QGIS Model Designer for building fast, automated and reproducible workflows.
+We will cover real-world use cases and share tips to help you leverage the no-code framework provided by QGIS.

-The talk will feature real-world case studies showcasing use of the QGIS processing framework.
+The talk will feature real-world case studies showcasing how the QGIS Model Designer was used to automate complex workflows for a variety of use cases.

-QGIS processing framework offers Batch Processing, Model Designer, and the Command Line Utility as the no-code solutions for analysts looking to automate their work.
+QGIS processing framework offers Model Designer as the no-code solution for analysts looking to automate their work.
 These tools allow you to take hundreds of native and 3rd party processing algorithms and build workflows for spatial analysis and map publishing.

 Ujaval is the founder of Spatial Thoughts - a learning platform for modern geospatial technologies.
 Ujaval got his Masters in Geospatial Information Engineering from the University of Wisconsin-Madison.
 After joining Google Inc. in California, he moved to India in 2006.
 He was one of the early employees at Google India and part of the team that launched Google Maps for India.
 He worked on multiple Geo teams at Google and led the GIS team in India.